smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 ## **`GET` /query/log**

-This method retrieves a paginated list of all query logs.
+Retrieves a paginated list of all query logs.

 === "Python"